How to use a VPN to protect your internet privacy | ZDNet

 Beyond VPNs

 There are also other services that look like VPNs, one of which is free web proxies.
 A web proxy is a server that acts as a middleman between you and and a website.
 It sounds good, but about 75 percent of all free web proxies have recently been shown to be untrustworthy.
 If you're already using one and want to know if it's OK, you can test it with ProxyCheck.
+Generally speaking, given a choice between a web proxy and a VPN, I'm using the VPN every time.

 Another popular privacy solution is Tor.
 This is a software and network pairing that hides your identity by moving your traffic across different Tor servers, and encrypting that traffic.
 However, there's every reason to believe that Tor isn't as secure as its reputation.
 The Justice Department recently dropped a case because it didn't want to reveal how it had cracked Tor.

-Your ISP isn't going to be cracking your Tor connection.
-For most people the real problem with Tor is that its connections tend to be very slow.
+Your ISP won't be cracking your Tor connection.
+For most people, the real problem with Tor is that its connections tend to be very slow.

 Do you really need to worry about any of this?
 I think you do.
 Sure, the major ISPs claim they're not going to spy on you, but I don't believe them.
 Even before the government decided to let the ISPs sell your browsing history, the big ISPs have had a track record of playing fast and loose with your privacy.
+Now that the FCC has removed net neutrality, we can only expect less privacy from your ISP.

 For most people, the best internet privacy solution is a good, fast VPN provider you can trust.
 Give the ones I suggested a try.
 I'm sure you'll find one you like.